meilisearch/documentation/reference/api/pagination.md

 For example, if you set `maxTotalHits` to 100, you will not be able to access search results beyond 100 no matter the value configured for `offset`.

 ::: note
-Setting `maxTotalHits` to a high value might negatively impact performance.
+Setting `maxTotalHits` to a high value might negatively impact performance and expose instance data to malicious scraping.
 :::

 #### Example